 - Key steps include application review, risk assessment, credit checks, and compliance verification.

 Merchant account underwriting is the evaluation process payment processors use to assess whether a business meets the criteria for accepting credit card payments.
+Underwriters assess the types of products or services a merchant offers to determine their overall risk profile.

-What is the Purpose of Merchant Underwriting?
+What is the purpose of merchant underwriting?

 The primary purpose of merchant account underwriting is to mitigate risks for payment processors and credit card networks.
 By thoroughly assessing merchants, processors can: